SysCall97/BlooDonate/README.md

 ## API list
  1. /user/signin (POST)
-    This router is to signin as a user.
+    This route is to signin as an user.
     ```bash
     reqBody = {
         "name": <name>,